Dushyantgoswami/docs/docs/developers/run/run-rollapp/mock-da-layer.md

 ---
-title: "Run the RollApp"
+title: Run the RollApp
-slug: "mock"
+slug: mock-da-layer
-hidden: false
-hide_table_of_contents: true
 ---

-Before running the RollApp sequencer let's dive a bit deepr at some arguments we can play with.
+Assuming you've [built](/docs/developers/build/register-rollapp.md) your RollApp Before running the RollApp sequencer let's dive a bit deepr at some arguments we can play with.

 -   `dymint.da_layer` the da layer for our RollApp.
 For now we will use a `mock` DA layer, in the next section we replace the mock DA layer with Celestia.